How Social Media Often Gets It Wrong

 Remember the 2023 Montgomery riverboat brawl?

-Not only did it make national and international headlines, it gave social media content creators new material.
+Not only did it make national and international headlines, but it also supplied social media content creators with fresh material to generate traffic.

 That’s how some people use social media.
 Generally speaking, it’s often harmless and sometimes entertaining.